naimamccall/Remote-Desktop/README.md

 <img width="1538" height="1070" alt="image" src="https://github.com/user-attachments/assets/72e7c431-def1-4533-8a8e-c553c9d51c1c" />
 </p>
 <p>
 Remote Desktop will be used to enter the virtual machine that has been created.
 Upon opening Remote Desktop a new PC will be added.
-It will include the IP address from the virtual machine as its PC name along with a friendly name to easily keep track.
-The username and password that was entered when creating the virtual machine will be re entered in remote desktop as the last step before entering the environment.
 </p>
 <br />